libktx/ktx/ashley/README.md

 class ExampleComponent : Component

+// Listeners can be added to all Ashley iterating systems such as
-class MyIteratingSystem : IteratingSystem(allOf(ExampleComponent::class).get()) {
+// IteratingSystem, IntervalIteratingSystem or SortedIteratingSystem. class MyIteratingSystem : IteratingSystem(allOf(ExampleComponent::class).get()) {
   // You can retain references to your listeners to remove them from the engine. private lateinit var additionListener: EntityAdditionListener